GDX Or Gold - Which One Is Better Now?

 - The period between 1986 and 1996 (10 years) was the longest one when holding the shares of precious metals mining companies was a better idea than holding gold bullion.

-- Since that time the periods when the shares of precious metals mining companies were outperforming gold prices were shorter and shorter (2001 - 2004: 3 years; 2009: 1 year; since the beginning of 2016: 1.5 years, up until now).
+- Since that time, the periods when the shares of precious metals mining companies were outperforming gold prices were shorter and shorter (2001-2004: three years; 2009: one year; since the beginning of 2016: 1.5 years, up until now).

-- The general trend of the XAU / gold ratio has been down since 1984.
+- The general trend of the XAU/gold ratio has been down since 1984.

-I think that the last observation is particularly impressive because it means that investing long-term in precious metals mining shares is a very bad idea.
+I think that the last observation is particularly impressive because it means that investing long term in precious metals mining shares is a very bad idea.
 Look at the returns delivered by the XAU index and gold since January 1, 1984:

-- gold: 229%
+- Gold: 229%

-- the XAU index: -25.6%
+- The XAU index: -25.6%

-So investing long-term in precious metals mining companies is an awful idea, but… I guess it is nothing new for precious metals investors because the precious metals sector is a cyclical one.
+So investing long term in precious metals mining companies is an awful idea, but… I guess it is nothing new for precious metals investors because the precious metals sector is a cyclical one.

-Investing in precious metals mining companies is sometimes more lucrative than investing in gold or silver but the problem is that, as the chart above shows, this "sometimes" is a rare and short-duration event.
-So, to make money on gold / silver miners' shares you have to be very lucky (pick the right moment).
+Investing in precious metals mining companies is sometimes more lucrative than investing in gold or silver, but the problem is that, as the chart above shows, this "sometimes" is a rare and short-duration event.
+So, to make money on gold/silver miners' shares, you have to be very lucky (pick the right moment).

 Source: Simple Digressions

 This time I am comparing the Market Vectors Gold Miners ETF (NYSEARCA:GDX) to gold.
-The upper panel of the chart shows the GDX / gold ratio.
+The upper panel of the chart shows the GDX/gold ratio.
 The yellow and blue areas indicate the periods when GDX was stronger than gold:

-- October 2008 - September 2009: during that period GDX went up by 190% and gold by 34%
+- October 2008-September 2009: During that period, GDX went up by 190% and gold by 34%.

-Note that today we are in the nineteenth month of the current bull market in gold.
-What is more, during that period precious metals mining stocks have been performing better than gold.
-It is quite a long time so today one of the most important questions is:
+Note that today we are in the 19th month of the current bull market in gold.
+What is more, during that period, precious metals mining stocks have been performing better than gold.
+It is quite a long time, so today one of the most important questions is:

-Is the precious metals market going to revert to the old pattern of gold / silver miners underperforming gold?
+Is the precious metals market going to revert to the old pattern of gold/silver miners underperforming gold?

-Well, keeping in mind that the periods when precious mining shares are stronger than gold have been shortening over time, the chances of the GDX / gold ratio reverting to its major pattern (when gold is stronger than GDX) are growing.
+Well, keeping in mind that the periods when precious mining shares are stronger than gold have been shortening over time, the chances of the GDX/gold ratio reverting to its major pattern (when gold is stronger than GDX) are growing.

-Of course I cannot predict the stock market.
+Of course, I cannot predict the stock market.
 Who knows?
-Maybe we are back in the eighties and nineties and mining shares are going to be stronger than gold for additional 5 - 10 years.
+Maybe we are back in the eighties and nineties and mining shares are going to be stronger than gold for additional 5-10 years.
 However, a cautious investor does not hope; they act.
 So, instead of betting on the thesis that "this time is different" (and GDX is going to perform better than gold for many years to come), a cautious investor may consider two options:

-- Adjusting their precious metals portfolio in order to get higher exposure to gold / silver (more gold / silver, less gold / silver mining shares)
+- Adjusting their precious metals portfolio in order to get higher exposure to gold/silver (more gold/silver, less gold/silver mining shares).

-- Betting on individual mining companies instead of the broad precious metal stocks market
+- Betting on individual mining companies instead of the broad precious metal stocks market.

 The second option is what I am trying to do through my Marketplace service (the "Unorthodox Mining Investing").
 Simply, I am trying to find stocks that should perform better than both GDX and gold.

-As for the first option - even adding a small amount of gold to the precious metals portfolio should improve the total return.
+As for the first option, even adding a small amount of gold to the precious metals portfolio should improve the total return.
 For example, assuming that during a test period gold outperforms GDX by 50 percentage points.
 The two tables below show investment returns calculated for two variants:

 - There is no gold in the portfolio (Portfolio 1).